Workshop on Nano Security: From Nano-Electronics to Secure Systems (NanoSec’23)

 (Un)Attractiveness for State Machine Obfuscation

-Michaela Brunner1, Hye Hyun Lee1, Alexander Hepp1, Johanna Baehr1 and Georg Sigl1,2
+Michaela Brunner1, Hye Hyun Lee1, Alexander Hepp1, Johanna Baehr1 and Georg Sigl1,2,

 1TU Munich 2Fraunhofer AISEC, Garching